gitter-badger/YAMScratch/README.md

 YAMScratch
 ==========

-Code scratch pad tracked with Git.
+Code scratch pad using Github as upstream git server for free.
 Nothing important.
 These aren't the droids you're looking for.

 Ideas for hackathon: